-With the flu and the new coronavirus circulating this season, the Texas Department of State Health Services and Texas Health and Human Services Commission encourage everyone who can to get vaccinated.
+With the flu and COVID-19 circulating this season, DSHS and HHSC are encouraging everyone who can to get vaccinated.

-Flu season often begins in October and can continue as late as May, and experts say it’s best to get the flu shot during early fall (by the end of October).
-DSHS recommends that everyone 6 months or older get vaccinated, especially caregivers, older adults and young children, pregnant women or those who have chronic health conditions.
+Flu season often begins in October and can continue as late as May, and the Centers for Disease Control and Prevention says it’s best to get the flu shot during early fall.
+DSHS recommends that everyone 6 months or older get vaccinated, especially caregivers, older adults, young children, pregnant women or those who have chronic health conditions.

 It takes about two weeks after receiving the flu shot for immunity to build up.
 It’s important to get your shot as soon as possible, and remember to take these preventative actions to stop the spread of germs: